getlift/lift/README.md

 # serverless.yml
 plugins:
     - '@mnapoli/lift/plugin'

+custom:
+    lift:
+        # Use the previously deployed stack by its name
+        use: myapp
 ```

 Lift will automatically add the permissions allowing your Lambda functions to access your stack.
 For example read/write the database, S3 buckets, etc.